Mithun-07241/FaceTrack-Python-Tkinter-Attendance-System-with-Facial-Recognition-MongoDB-Backend-/README.md

 ## 🤝 Contributing

 Feel free to submit issues or pull requests to contribute to the project.
-For detailed guidelines on contributing, please refer to the `CONTRIBUTING.md` file.

 ## 🙏 Acknowledgements